open-neuromorphic/open-neuromorphic.github.io/content/english/neuromorphic-computing/software/snn-frameworks/ml_genn/index.md

 mlGeNN exposes the constructs required to build SNNs using an API, inspired by modern ML libraries like Keras, which aims to reduce cognitive load by automatically calculating layer sizes, default hyperparameter values etc to enable rapid prototyping of SNN models.

 mlGeNN provides user friendly implementations of novel SNN training algorithms such as e-prop and EventProp to enable spike-based ML on top of GeNN’s GPU-optimised sparse data structures and algorithms.
-This allows better scaling and hence using EventProp at high temporal resolution with thousands of time steps. mlGeNN provides extensive documentation and tutorials.
+This allows better scaling and, using EventProp, allows training with high temporal resolution and/or thousands of time steps. mlGeNN provides extensive documentation and tutorials.